Abhinab-123/proficient_youth_club/replit.md

-# Ganesh Club Community Website
+# Proficient Youth Club Community Website

 ## Overview

-This is a React-based community website for the Ganesh Club, built with modern web technologies including TypeScript, Vite, Express.js, and Drizzle ORM.
+This is a React-based community website for the Proficient Youth Club, built with modern web technologies including TypeScript, Vite, Express.js, and Drizzle ORM.
 The application features a single-page layout with sections for donations, directions, community membership, and general information about the club.

 ## User Preferences